Onshore Containerised AWES-100

 Deployable in Harsh Environments

-Ideal for remote sites and communities
+Built for remote sites and communities.

 Easy to Transport Worldwide